-- Most commonly metastatic (MSCC) from the primary malignancies of thyroid, lung, breast, renal, and prostate.
-Primary bone tumours, as well as haematological malignancies (e.g. non-Hodgkin’s lymphoma and myeloma) can also cause ASCC
+- Most commonly metastatic (MSCC) from the primary malignancies of thyroid, lung, breast, renal, and prostate; primary bone tumours, as well as haematological malignancies (e.g. myeloma) can also cause ASCC

 - Typically via vertebral fracture or facet joint dislocation (although complete severance of the cord is possible)

-- Whereby infections (either acute or chronic) lead to abscess formation and cause compression on the spinal cord.
-Chronic infections are typically seen with tuberculosis and fungal infections.
+- Infections resulting in abscess formation can cause compression on the spinal cord; chronic infections are typically seen with tuberculosis and fungal infections